wagnerhsu/project-sql-server-samples/samples/containers/unit-testing/tsqlt-docker/README.md

 **1. Definition of activation events**

 The definition of the activation events is typically done at the beginning of the YAML script with a code snippet similar to the one shown below.
-The workflow is activated when push or pull request events occur on the “master” branch.
-The “workflow_dispatch” specification allows you to run the workflow manually from the actions tab.
+The workflow is activated when push or pull request events occur on the `master` branch.
+The `workflow_dispatch` specification allows you to run the workflow manually from the actions tab.

 ```
 # Controls when the workflow will run